 KNOW WHO TO TRUST

-In the book / full summary, we explain the differences between the 3 key types of Financial advisors (FAs): Brokers (which make up 90% of all FAs in America), Registered Investment Advisors or RIAs (which make up only 10% of the FAs), and Dually Registered Advisors (who are registered RIAs but also brokers).
-In a nutshell, FAs can offer great value in your investments, taxes, insurance etc., but most FAs in the market are not obliged to act in your best interest; instead, they are incentivised by financial firms to sell expensive products with good commissions.
+Robbins also explains the differences between the 3 key types of Financial advisors (FAs): Brokers (which make up 90% of all FAs in America), Registered Investment Advisors or RIAs (which make up only 10% of the FAs), and Dually Registered Advisors (who are registered RIAs but also brokers).
+In a nutshell, FAs can offer great value in your investments, taxes, insurance etc., but most FAs in the market are not obliged to act in your best interest; instead, they are incentivized by financial firms to sell expensive products with good commissions.

 The best option is an RIA who’s a true fiduciary—someone who’ll put your interest first, and has the necessary skills/experience.
-Check out the book or our full summary on criteria and questions to use for identifying the right FA(s) for you.
+Do check out our complete version of the Unshakeable summary (get full summary here) on the criteria and questions to use for identifying the right FA(s) for you.

 Your Unshakeable Playbook